alohamujeeb/alohamujeeb.github.io/docs/programming/languages/golang101/index.md

 For more advanced or Go-specific topics, refer to the other modules on this website.

 ---
-## Brief introduction of Go
+## What is Go?
-Go language is developed by Google and this site is designed to contains tutorials to quickly learn basic skills and many application samples.
+Go (or Golang) is a modern programming language developed by Google, designed for simplicity, performance, and scalability.

+### Key Features of Go:

 - **Open Source & Cross-Platform:** Runs seamlessly on Linux, Windows, and macOS.